Dr Desmond Murphy

-Treatments for asthma have improved significantly over the last few years, which means that more options are available to people whose condition is poorly controlled.
+Treatments for asthma have improved significantly over the last few years.
+People with poorly managed conditions have more options available.

-Twenty years ago, the main treatment options for asthma patients were blue ‘reliever’ inhalers (containing the medication salbutamol or an adrenergic receptor agonist called terbutaline) and brown ‘preventer’ inhalers (which contain a low dose of corticosteroids).
+Twenty years ago, the main treatment options for asthma patients were blue ‘reliever’ inhalers and brown ‘preventer’ inhalers.
+The blue ‘reliever’ inhaler contains the medication salbutamol or an adrenergic receptor agonist called terbutaline.
+Similarly, the brown ‘preventer’ inhaler contains which contain a low dose of corticosteroids.

-Now, however, while these devices are still used in frontline asthma control, they aren’t the only answer for sufferers of the condition.
-Various innovative treatments from multiple drug companies are currently available and have made a big difference to people with asthma notes Dr Desmond Murphy, Consultant Respiratory Physician at Cork University Hospital.
+While these devices are still used in frontline asthma control, they aren’t the only answer for sufferers of the condition.
+Various innovative treatments from multiple drug companies are currently available and have made a big difference to people with asthma.
+Dr Desmond Murphy, Consultant Respiratory Physician at Cork University Hospital.

 Asthma is an inflammation of the lining of the airways, the tubes which carry air to the lungs.
-During an asthma attack, these tubes become narrow and so make it difficult for air to flow in and out, which affects an individual’s breathing.
-Symptoms can include breathlessness, wheezing, coughing and tightness of the chest which, depending on the severity of the attack, can be frightening and occasionally even life-threatening.
+During an asthma attack, these tubes become narrow and make it airflow difficult, affecting an individual’s breathing.
+Symptoms can include breathlessness, wheezing, coughing and tightness of the chest.
+Depending on the severity of the attack, this can be frightening and occasionally even life-threatening.
 Yet asthma is a common condition affecting an estimated 10-15% of Ireland.
-Typically it presents in childhood and teenage years, says Murphy, but it can start at any age with some patients only displaying symptoms in their late 40s or 50s.
+Typically it presents in childhood and teenage years, says Murphy.
+But it can start at any age with some patients only displaying symptoms in their late 40s or 50s.

 Understand your trigger